top of page

 Adler was more interested in a generative approach—a set of ethical practices from which new moral insights could emerge organically, rather than trying to indoctrinate people into a fixed set of beliefs.
 This was part of his critique of some of his own intellectual influences.
 Emerson chose Nature (or at least his understanding of it); Kant chose Reason.
 Adler, however, chose action—believing that it is through ethical action that we learn what it means to live well and treat others with dignity.

 For Adler, the practice of affirming the worth and dignity of others wasn’t just a moral directive—it was a path to transformation.
 Through such action of affirming the worth of being, we gain deeper insight into both life and ourselves.
-That’s why we often summarize his philosophy with two key phrases:
+That’s why we often summarize the philosophy of ethical culture with two key phrases:

 Donate Today